OpenMoonRay/openmoonray-docs/docs/moonray/render-output/RenderOutput.md

   - RGB = 3

   <p>This attribute specifies the type of the attribute named with the "primitive attribute" setting.
-This is required to uniquely specify the primitive attribute.<\p>
+This is required to uniquely specify the primitive attribute.</p>

   <h3>reference_render_output</h3>